George-iam/Midjourney_api/README.md

 unofficial Midjourney API

 This is custom Midjourney API.
 Using it you could generate images by code.
 Working on Discord API.
+!!
+Don't forget Modjourney TOS doesn't allow any automation, so this project is research only purpose !!

 Contains:
 - Sender: for sending prompts to Midjourney